V4Fire/Client/src/core/component/field/README.md

 This module provides an API to initialize component fields to a component instance.

-## What differences between fields and system fields?
+## What Are the Differences Between Fields and System Fields?

 The main difference between fields and system fields in V4Fire is that any changes to a regular field can trigger a re-render of the component template.